Svelte-Korea/learn.svelte.kr/content/tutorial/01-svelte/04-logic/03-else-if-blocks/README.md

 ---
-title: Else-if 블록
+title: Else-if blocks
 ---

-여러 조건을 `else if`로 '연결'할 수 있습니다.
+Multiple conditions can be 'chained' together with `else if`:

 ```svelte
 /// file: App.svelte